hhvm/user-documentation/guides/hack/11-built-in-types/35-enum-class.md

 }

 function test3(): void {
-  show_name(OtherNames::Foo); // error, expected Names but got OtherNames }
+  show_name_from_names(OtherNames::Foo); // error, expected Names but got OtherNames }
 ```.ini
 hhvm.hack.lang.enable_enum_classes=1
 ```

-As explained in the introduction, this feature also allows to write dependently typed code.
-Let’s consider the more involved code:
+## Motivation: Dependent Typing
+Our main goal with the enum class is to allow more expressivity and replace some generated / boiler plate code: associating enum constants to different subtypes of the base type provides a lightweight form of dependent types that can be used as type-safe abstraction to write generic validator/sanitizer/loggers boiler-plate code.

 ```EnumClassBox.definition.hack no-auto-output
 interface IBox {}